What do date-rape drugs mean?

 - High heart rate.

 Alcohol: It usually affects your brain within a few minutes.
-Alcohol by itself can also keep someone from defending themselves or disconnect from the surrounding.
+Alcohol by itself can also keep someone from defending themselves or disconnecting from their surrounding.
 Alcohol may make you relaxed, chatty, and confident and you may have

 - Unstable emotions.